Activity 4: Role Play - We Can Make A Difference

 In this role play the children are challenged to think about how to act responsibly if they notice someone being excluded on purpose or simply left out.
 Describe to the children a situation at school, such as at recess, or in the lunch room in which a group of children are playing a game, or sitting together.
-Another child wants to join in but some of the children tell him/her that there is no more room, or they have enough people already.
+Another child wants to join in but some of the children tell them that there is no more room, or they have enough people already.

 Pick all but one of the children to be the players and one child who doesn't mind being the "child left out."
-Have them role play the game to the point where they tell the child that he/she can't play.
+Have them role play the game to the point where they tell the child that they can't play.
 Then have that child tell the group how that felt to be left out.
 (Possible answers: sad, lonely, not fair, mad.)